 - 5 Alternatives to dry your work boots fast

 - What’s the worst thing that can happen if you dry work boots in a dryer?

 - Putting your work boots in the dryer: The takeaway

 Work boots can handle many scenarios.
 However, they can NOT take going into the dryer or washing machine.

-But why?
+But why is it bad to dry your work in a tumble dryer?
 Before we explain why, if your work boots are already inside a dryer, take them out ASAP and set them aside.